mkohl98/RattleCache/README.md

 - Get an overview of all identifiers in the cache and their corresponding data size.
 - Calculate the memory usage and usage percentage of the cache.

+## WIP
+- Create argument-bound identifiers for caching using decorators
+- Create a more simple way to update cached data

 ## Dependencies

 All dependencies are inbuild Python modules as following: